midarrlabs/midarr-server/README.md

 You must manually setup the first user account by inserting an entry into the postgres database, and setting the `is_admin` flag to `true`.
 Use https://bcrypt-generator.com/ to encrypt your password.

-Using the admin account, go to the `Settings` page to configure your integration.
+Using the admin account, go to the `Settings` page to configure your integrations.

 ## Contributing